GaelVaroquaux/website/content/programming/skl_sprint_2018.rst

 .. sidebar:: Women contributors

-   Only one woman in this long list of contributors is something that we deeply regret.
+   We deeply regret having only one woman in this long list of contributors.
 We would love to welcome more contributors from under-represented groups.

 **In Paris**